alexandengstrom/blundernet-chess-engine/README.md

 ## Final Thoughts

 This was my first programming project using TensorFlow.
 I didn't know much about the framework, nor was I very familiar with which architectures to use.
-For this project, I experimented with different architectures based on my understanding of the sources linked below, and I also tried various ways of formatting the dataset.
+I experimented with different architectures based on my understanding of the sources linked below, and I also tried various ways of formatting the dataset.

 Currently, the `y-labels` are one-hot encoded, but that wasn't my initial plan.
 My original idea was to create a "gold standard" by letting **Stockfish** evaluate the top 10 moves and then convert those evaluations into a probability distribution.
 However, I couldn't get this approach to work—every time I tried, the training collapsed and the model ended up predicting uniform probabilities for all moves.
 I likely did something wrong, but as I'm not an expert in this field, I'm not sure what the issue was.

 That said, I didn’t encounter this problem when using one-hot encoding.
 I also observed better results when using the actual moves played in sample games as the `y-labels`, rather than relying on Stockfish's predictions, even if the evaluation set relies on Stockfish predictions.
 This approach is also much faster and allows us to generate datasets on the fly.

-After playing around 500 games on Lichess, the engine has a bullet-rating of 1700 which is far better than i expected.
+After playing around 500 games on Lichess, the engine has a bullet-rating of 1700 which is far better than i expected and i would count that as a success for this project!
 ## Sources
 - http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf
 - https://www.chessprogramming.org/AlphaZero